Day 22: Luz-Saint-Sauveur to Refuge des Oulètes de Gaube

 There was a gite and an auberge in Germ but I wanted to get closer to tomorrow’s col so I could cross it early in the morning.
 Under blue skies I followed an undulating traverse around to the Val d’Aube.
 A man stopped me as I neared Cabane d’Ourtiga to warn me about the cows ahead.
 Thankfully as the cabane came into view I could see the cows were further up the valley.

 An estate agent would describe the cabane as a charming, well-equipped rustic retreat in a stunning location.
 A tiny window let in dim light downstairs onto the table and benches, and a sleeping platform upstairs apparently had room for 6 people.
-Unfortunately I’ve not grown out of my overactive imagination and found the isolated darkness I aired out my tent next to it which had been soaking wet from dew this morning, and ventured down to the river to collect water – the small stream next to the cabane was long since dry.
+Unfortunately I’ve not grown out of my overactive imagination and found the isolated darkness creepy.
+I aired out my tent next to it which had been soaking wet from dew this morning, and ventured down to the river to collect water – the small stream next to the cabane was long since dry.

 From 5pm thunder rolled around the peaks at the cirque of the valley, which continued with varying intensity until the early hours of the morning, accompanied by the most lightning I’ve ever seen.
 Who needs candles when you can read by lightning?